anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: All is flux; nothing stays still.
+Quote: When it is obvious that the goals cannot be reached, don't adjust the goals, adjust the action steps.

-By: Heraclitus
+By: Confucius